nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 18.md

 That's FYI.
 Anybody anybody with anybody with some gumption can have made it this far.
 No. I think your overestimating those crazy sharks.
 Yeah.

 That's funny.
 I I I I think that you might be over complicating what what's being asked.
 Almost certainly.
 So alright.
-Alwar will will walk up to the door, and I'm kind of, like, as I'm going, I'm he's humming to himself, the the song, that that Argyle showed him just a little bit ago.
+Alwor will will walk up to the door, and I'm kind of, like, as I'm going, I'm he's humming to himself, the the song, that that Argail showed him just a little bit ago.

 And I kind of I kind of reach the door, and, I kind of mimic putting my hand up to it as if, you know, I was still holding a blade, And kind of like if I kinda slowly draw back, till say, I I don't know if the world is ready, but I know that it needs it.
 We we need the song to repair the time turner.
 I don't know what it means for the world to be ready, but I believe that I am.
 And with that, a glowing sigil that looks like a sword appears on the door.
 Right.